enum-class/ering/README.md

 ```

 ## Step 4: Optimizing Cursor Reads with Caching
-In this step, I optimized the ring by reducing unnecessary atomic reads of the opposing thread’s cursor.
+In this step, by inspiring from Erik Rigtorp's SPSCQueue, I optimized the ring by reducing unnecessary atomic reads of the opposing thread’s cursor.

 In the previous step, the producer always read pop_cursor (via __atomic_load) on every ering_push call to check if the queue was full, and the consumer always read push_cursor on every ering_pop call to check if it was empty.
 However: